 A “Durable” Power of Attorney allows an agent to act for the principal AFTER the principal becomes incapacitated, which is often times exactly when the principal needs the agent to act.

 A Durable Power of Attorney for Assets is where you give an agent the power to handle financial matters for you (which are not Trust matters) if you become unable to do so yourself.
-For example, a Durable Power of Attorney authorizes your agent (also called your “attorney-in-fact”), to file your income tax returns or make decisions relating to retirement plans and insurance policies, or gain access to a safe deposit box if you become unable to handle these affairs for yourself.
+For example, a Durable Power of Attorney authorizes your agent (also called your “attorney-in-fact”), to sign checks, file your income tax returns, make decisions relating to retirement plans and insurance policies, and buy or sell property if you become unable to handle these affairs for yourself.

 The Durable Power of Attorney for Health Care (also called Advanced Health Care Directive) is where you give your agent the right to make medical decisions on your behalf if you become unable to make such decisions for yourself.
-You give written direction in your document regarding your intention on such issues as life support, the administration of nutrition and hydration as well as the donation of body parts or organs.
-It may also allow your agent to consent to or refuse surgeries, hospitalization or in-home care .
+You give written direction in your document regarding your intention on such issues as life support, medical treatment and organ donation.
 You should discuss this important matter with your agent and your doctor so they will feel comfortable in carrying out your wishes.

 Having Durable Powers of Attorney (for Assets and Health Care) professionally drafted for you, which include many contingencies that are not included in many standard documents, should keep you out of court.
 The good news is, they’re relatively easy to implement.

 Yes!
-As like all estate planning documents, we recommend that they be revisited every five (5) years.
+Like all estate planning documents, we recommend that they be revisited every five (5) years.
 This allows you to reevaluate your personal and financial situation, proper agent designations, and keep up with the current laws.

 Copyright © Family Security Law Group, APC.
 All rights reserved.
 You may reproduce materials available at this site for your own personal use and for non-commercial distribution.
 All copies must include this copyright statement.
 Some artwork provided under license agreement.